0xSero/partisia-docs/docs/PBC-as-a-second-layer/pbc-as-a-second-layer-live-example-ethereum.md

 These steps shows you how to securely move the vote result to the Ethereum public voting contract while ensuring integrity.

-1. To securely move the result to the Ethereum public voting contract, go back to [the contract on etherscan](https://goerli.etherscan.io/address/0x<todo>) and find the “validateResult” action under “contract” and then ”write contract”.
+1. To securely move the result to the Ethereum public voting contract, go back to [the contract on etherscan](https://goerli.etherscan.io/address/0x<todo>) and find the “publishResult” action under “contract” and then ”write contract”.
 2. Fill in the values of the vote result and the proof of the result shown in PBC.
 3. Try and alter the result to see for yourself that it is tamper proof when trying to add votes or other kinds of manipulation.
 You will see that the transaction will fail when doing so.